 "This is the owner's manual we need for humankind.
 The Old Way gives us critical insight into our past at a turning point in human history by one of the few people who has seen our kind living as we have lived for most of our species' existence.
 This will be one of the most important books of the millennium."—Sy Montgomery, author of The Snake Scientist and The Man-Eating Tigers of Sundarbans

-Elizabeth Marshall Thomas is the author of seven books, nonfiction and fiction—among them The Hidden Life of Dogs, The Harmless People, and Reindeer Moon.
-She has written for The New Yorker, National Geographic, and The Atlantic, and lives in New Hampshire.
+Elizabeth Marshall Thomas is the author of seven books of fiction and nonfiction--among them The Hidden Life of Dogs, The Harmless People, Reindeer Moon, and The Animal Wife.
+She has written for The New Yorker, National Geographic, and The Atlantic.
+She lives in New Hampshire.